1. Home

 • Live

-This can be set in your product settings under the first options tab.
+This can be set in your product settings under the first Options tab.

 Setting your cart to ‘test mode’ will mean that your cart will not be taking live payments.